-The west mainland of Orkney is home to the Heart of Neolithic Orkney UNESCO World Heritage Site which is one of the most important areas in Britain for archaeological remains.
-Here are the famous standing stones of Ring of Brodgar and Stenness and Maeshowe burial chamber.
 The west coast from the cliffs of Black Craig near Stromness up to the tidal historic island of the Brough of Birsay is storm-lashed and stunning with sea stacks, caves, towering cliffs, the Neolithic village of Skara Brae and a gorgeous sandy beach at Skaill Bay.
 A ten-mile coastal walk takes in all the sites.
 Sunsets viewed from here are legendary.
-Inland there are brown trout fishing lochs, bird reserves of moorland and marsh of international importance, Orkney’s only working watermill at Barony Mills, Birsay and several village communities with shops and tearooms.
-Many craftspeople have their studios in the area.
+Inland there are brown trout fishing lochs, bird reserves of moorland and marsh of international importance, Orkney’s only working watermill at Barony Mills, Birsay and several village communities with shops and tearoom - serving lunches, home bakes and high teas.
+There are two breweries in the area, with the Orkney Brewery offering tours, food and plenty of samples!
+Many craftspeople have their studios in the area too.

 The Brough of Birsay can be accessed on foot via a causeway for two hours either side of low tide - tide times are posted at the site and in visitor information centres.
 It has traces of Pictish buildings, the remains of a Viking monastery and a lighthouse.

 Inside Explore Orkney

 Orkney's capital dates back to Norse times, in the 11th century, when it was called Kirkjuvagr (Church of the bay).More

 Stromness poet and author George Mackay Brown once wrote that the town's 'streets uncoiled like a sailor's rope from North to South'.
 Quaint closes and narrow old streets huddled between stone buildings of historical interest is the delight that is Stromness.
 Orkney’s second largest town is an architectural gem that inspires artists and writers and is a favourite with visitors.More